Print on demand - Tips and Best Practices

 We recommend using PNG for designs with a transparent background.
 For other designs, we advise preparing files in JPEG instead.
 For any format, please ensure that you have at least 150 DPI.
 300 DPI is ultimately recommended.

-To ensure your design looks the same when printed as it does on screen, make sure you create your print file in sRGB color profile.
+To ensure your design looks the same when printed as it does on screen, make sure you create your print file in the CYMK or the sRGB color profile.
+Need to convert a file from RGB?
+Here is a free tool that can help!

 Create designs with the necessary DPI